Blood Syndicate: Media spotlight

 Brickhouse and DMZ joined the team at some point after their first crackhouse raid and the annihilation of the attack force.
 Their exploits attracted the attention of Dakota's local media.
-The Dakota Chronicle, the city's most popular newspaper sent reporter, Roberta "Rob" Chaplik, to score an interview with the Syndicate.
+The Dakota Chronicle, the city's most popular newspaper sent reporter Rob Chaplik to score an interview with the Syndicate.
 Chaplik followed them to a raid on a crack-house, their main source of money.
 She was killed by one of the drug dealers, but Flashback reversed her death by turning back time three seconds and pushing Rob out of the way of the shotgun blast that killed her the first time.
 Holocaust burned the shooter to death before he could fire again.

-Holocaust challenged Tech Nine for leadership of the gang, and by the rules they'd set down, they had trial by combat to choose which of them would be the leader.
-Tech Nine took a horrible beating, but thanks to Holocaust's arrogance and his own power of unlimited gunfire/telekinetic control over his guns, he won the fight.
+Holocaust challenged Tech Nine for leadership of the gang, and by the rules they had set down, they had trial by combat to choose which of them would be the leader.
+Tech Nine took a horrible beating, but ultimately won the fight.
 Holocaust left the gang in anger rather than submit to Tech's leadership and went off to form a criminal empire.

 They took in a new member, a rat-man called the Boogieman, and sought purpose.
-The gang didn't have a true focus, but as their leader, Tech Nine tried to give them one.
+The gang did not have a true focus, but as their leader, Tech Nine tried to give them one.
 They discovered and destroyed a hidden lab under the local hospital where scientists experimented on Bang Babies.
-Boogieman was a big help in fighting the armored security guards protecting the place, and Brickhouse remembered being experimented on in that very lab.
-They blew the place sky high, but the lab's creator got away to set up shop elsewhere.
+Boogieman was a big help in fighting the armored security guards protecting the place, and Brickhouse remembered being experimented on in the lab.
+The gang destroys the lab, but its creator escapes to set up shop elsewhere.